Indiana Toll Road: Tolls

-Between the Westpoint barrier toll, near the Illinois state line, and the Portage barrier at milepost 24, tolls are collected in fixed-amounts at exit and entrance ramps.
+Between the Westpoint barrier toll, near the Illinois state line, and the Portage barrier at milepost 24, flat-rate tolls are collected at exit and entrance ramps.

-Between the Portage barrier, east to the Eastpoint barrier toll, near the Ohio state line, it is operated as a closed ticket system toll road, where one receives a ticket upon entering and pays a pre-calculated amount based on distance traveled when exiting.
-As of July 2020, standard passenger cars are charged a toll of $9.23 for E-ZPass users and $9.20 for cash users along the section from Portage to Eastpoint, with an extra $2.81 for E-ZPass users and $2.80 for cash users at the Westpoint barrier.
+Between the Portage barrier, east to the Eastpoint barrier toll, near the Ohio state line, the Toll Road uses a ticket system, where one receives a ticket upon entering and pays a pre-calculated amount based on distance traveled when exiting.
+As of July 2026, standard passenger cars are charged a toll of $12.01 with E-ZPass and $12.00 with cash to travel along the section from Portage to Eastpoint, with an extra toll of $4.91 with E-ZPass and $4.90 with cash at the Westpoint barrier.

-Originally, the entire toll road was on a closed ticket system, with Westpoint at current exit 5, roughly under the East 141st Street overpass.
+Originally, the ticket system covered the full length of the Toll Road, with Westpoint at current exit 5, roughly under the East 141st Street overpass.
 A computer system switchover, scheduled for June 11, 1984, but not performed until July 14, 1986, replaced punch card tickets with magnetically encoded ones for the section from mile 24 eastward and instituted cash collection for the remainder of the highway.
 Effective June 25, 2007, the Toll Road began electronic toll collection with the i-Zoom system. i-Zoom was fully compatible with the E-ZPass and I-Pass electronic toll collection systems.
 Indiana became the 12th state to use the E-ZPass system.

 The i-Zoom brand name was retired starting in September 2012 to take advantage of the already-existing E-ZPass brand and to avert confusion with the upcoming Ohio River Bridges Project in the Louisville metropolitan area, which is managed by the Louisville–Southern Indiana Bridge Authority and uses the E-ZPass system.